haozhez4/team1-FInal-Project/proposal.md

 If an error occurs due to invalid or uninterpretable data, we would treat it as faulty and it would be ignored.

 ## Data Storage
 We will download all of our data from OpenFlights (airports.dat and routes.dat).
 We would store it on our GitHub repository and create a graph to store our data.
-We will use adjacency list to represent the graph.
-The big O is O(n + m).
+We will use adjacency list to storage the graph.
+The big O of adjacency list is O(n + m). n is represent nodes and m is edges.

 ## Algorithm